The awards for this year are open from 1 March to 30 April 2024

 Nominations

-Nominations for the 2024 lectureship are open from Friday 1 March until 17:00 on Tuesday 30 April 2024.
+Nominations are now closed and will open again in early 2025.
 Nominations must be made using the online nomination form and must include supporting evidence for contributions to both research and community.

 We are delighted to announce the 2023 CBBG lectureship award winner